GenomicsAotearoa/hts_workshop_mpi/docs/level2/44_annotation_protein.md

 ??? warning "Producing a `diamond` database"

-    Unfortunately, `diamond` requires us to create out own classification database - there is no NCBI-supported release.
+    Unfortunately, `diamond` requires us to create our own classification database - there is no NCBI-supported release.
 However, `diamond` has a built-in method to modify an existing `BLAST` database to be compatible with `diamond`.

     You will probably not ever need to perform this operation yourself, but the database we are using today was produced using the following commands: